bcgov/family-law-act-app/docker/README.md

 ### Troubleshooting the Building

-If you get errors during the build that reference scripts such as the following, check the line endings of your local copy of the file.
+If you get errors during the build that references scripts such as the following, check the line endings of your local copy of the file.
 Replace `CRLF` line endings with `LF` and rebuild the image.

 The `.gitattributes` file for the project has been updated, but if your local copy predates the update, your files may still be affected.